zcy1024/SuiStudy/simple_mine_clearance_frontend/README.md

+# Note

+This is the simplest front-end interface and does not include on-chain calls.
+Please [click](https://github.com/zcy1024/mine-clearance) to view subsequent updates.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.